 Action:

 The parent’s lawyer should make appropriate motions and evidentiary objections to advance the client’s position during the hearing.
-If necessary, the lawyer should file memoranda of points and authorities in support of the client’s position on motions and evidentiary issues.
+If necessary, the parent’s lawyer should file memoranda of points and authorities in support of the parent client’s position on motions and evidentiary issues.
 The parent’s lawyer should always be aware of preserving legal issues for appeal.

 Commentary:

-It is essential that parents’ lawyers understand the applicable rules of evidence and all court rules and procedures.
-The lawyer must be willing and able to make appropriate motions, objections and arguments (e.g., objecting to the qualification of expert witnesses, the competence of child or other witnesses, or raising the issue of the child welfare agency’s lack of reasonable/active efforts).
+It is essential that parent’s lawyer understand the applicable rules of evidence and all court rules and procedures.
+The parent’s lawyer must be willing and able to make appropriate motions, objections and arguments (e.g., objecting to the qualification of expert witnesses, the competence of child or other witnesses, or raising the issue of the child welfare agency’s lack of reasonable/active efforts).

 The parent’s lawyer must present and cross-examine witnesses, prepare and present exhibits.